mahmoudzeidan10/learning-journal/Design-web-css.md

 of text on your page then it can make it harder to read.
 - Medium Contrast: its like using dark gray text on a white background, For reading too much reducing the contrast a little bit improves readability.
+## CSS3
+CSS3 has introduced an extra value for RGB colors to indicate opacity which is known as RGBA, also allows you to specify colors as HSL values, with an optional opacity value.
+It is known as HSLA.